ojilles/jilles.net/_posts/2011-07-20-glad-im-not-a-millionaire.md

 On the other hand, the airline could designate other flights as "baby friendly".
 These could sport multiple seats turned into cribs, a lavatory changed into a small playroom.
 It might even include one of those nannies that keeps kids busy!
-Again, wouldn't suprise me if parents were willing to pay more for this on a 12 hour long flight!
+Again, wouldn't surprise me if parents were willing to pay more for this on a 12 hour long flight!

 ### No security for convenience